-(914) 422-4283; E-mail; gradwp@pace.edu
+(212) 346-1531; E-mail: gradnyc@pace.edu (914) 422-4283; E-mail; gradwp@pace.edu

 Message from the Dean

 If you are considering a graduate degree program, you have already made the most important decision -- to invest in yourself.
 A graduate degree from Pace University's Dyson College of Arts and Sciences will give you the competitive advantage you need to advance your career.